OPENGYM

-Creating a platform to improve gym efficiency for CMU students.
+Creating a platform to improve gym efficiency for students.

 Role